 Treatment includes medicines and sometimes surgery.
-Avoiding caffeine, alcohol, tobacco, salt, and stress may prevent attacks of vertigo.
+Avoiding salt, caffeine, alcohol, tobacco, and stress may prevent attacks.

 eMedicineHealth Medical Reference from Healthwise